mattrasto/phase/README.md

 With just two element groups, one single-morph phase, and two event listeners, we can create highly dynamic graph changes _and see them happen in realtime_.
 These can easily be extended to support more complex interactions, all with the same pattern.

 ### Phases and Morphs

+Phases and morphs are probably the hardest concepts to grasp.
+Let me explain the motivation behind phases and morphs before we dive into how they work.

+#### Motivation

+I want to build large-scale social simulations.
+But social networks are complex, with a potentially infinite number of events that can occur between nodes, sometimes simultaneously and sometimes interacting with each other.
+For example, a person messaging a friend is an event.
+A person posting a status is also an event.
+These two events are somewhat distinct - they have multiple working parts that effect the structure of the graph in different ways, and they can also happen simultaneously.
+We could code each individual mutation of each event separately, but many times the mutations are reusable and/or must be executed in a certain order.
+Additionally, when two events operate on the same nodes, how they're supposed to interact is unclear unless we have the context that a phase provides.

+#### What is a Morph?

+Before we can fully understand phases, we have to understand morphs.
+Morphs are single-element mutations on the graph.
+A morph can edit data or styling of an element as well as add or remove data from the graph.
+That's it - four things.
+If you want to add a node, remove an edge, highlight a node, or change the style of a link, all you need is a morph.

+Morphs can also act on element groups.
+Yes, the point of a morph is that it modifies _only one_ element, but element groups act as a single element anyway.
+You can modify every node in the graph with a single morph.
+You can also delete an entire element group with a morph.
+However, you can't add a group of nodes, since it won't exist before you add it to the graph.

+Morphs are the building blocks of phases.
+For multi-step visualization events, you can intelligently chain together morphs in a phase.

+#### What is a Phase?

+A phase represent an event's effect on the graph - it encapsulates multiple morphs and applies them in a specific order dictated by the user.
+It also maintains properties that affect the application of the morphs as well as the state of the graph during the process.
+This allows phases to communicate with each other by sharing their execution tree, properties, and state.

+It's important to note that "properties" and "state" are not like the properties and state used in other libraries (ie. React).
+Both are mutable, and the difference is more semantic than functional: **properties control the operation of the phase**, whereas **state keeps track of the graph structure and other phase-specific data that describes (and is sometimes used in) the operation of the phase**.
+Think of properties as settings and state as internal variables.
+If you're still confused, take a look at the examples of properties and state below.

+#### How Does a Phase Work?

+Now that we know the why and the what, let's tackle the tough part: how.
+Phases have properties that affect their operation, such as how frequently morphs are applied in succession or how the phase should interact if there's a phase conflict.
+They also contain state, which is used to track the progress of the phase among other things.

+Morphs can be applied in serial or parallel, and there are sometimes dependencies between them.
+So in order to apply morphs as needed, we create a _morph execution tree_.
+This tree dictates the order that morphs are applied.
+The root of the tree is executed first ("root" is slightly misleading, as the root may contain multiple morphs), then the next level of the tree is executed.
+These are called "morph rounds" or "application rounds."

+Phases operate on this execution tree, and the tree is able to be modified during the phase's execution.
+However, the execution tree is not automatically recalculated, as this is an expense operation - execution tree recalculations must be done manually.
+If you want to recalculate it under certain conditions, you can use events.

+Phases don't need to applied just once, though.
+At any time, a phase can be reset to its initial state.
+You can also step through morph rounds individually instead of having each round applied automatically.
+They can be reused on the graph until they are destroyed.
+Phases were designed to describe events on a graph, so they should be able to be applied to the graph regardless of the graph's structure.

+So what happens if a morph is applied to an element that doesn't exist?
+It emits an error event that can be caught by the phase and handled with the context of the properties and state of the phase.
+If a phase contains rounds with a morph that updates elements and another that modifies the graph structure, this is likely to happen and can be handled as desired.

+#### Phase conflicts

+When a phase conflicts with another phase (which occurs when an element is present in two phases at once), regardless of whether the shared elements are currently being morphed, an event `phase_conflict` will be emitted containing the state of the both phases.
+Each phase is able to handle what happens when this occurs, whether that means pausing one phase until the conflict is resolved, destroying one phase, or something else - it's entirely customizable.

 ## Demos